slowkoni/rfmix/MANUAL.md

 ### LICENSE

 RFMIX v2.XX is available for use without fee for academic research use only.
 For users wishing to use RFMIX for commercial purposes, explicit licenses may be granted for such use.
-Please contact cdbadmin@stanford.edu for more information.
+Please contact [Stanford Office of Technology Licensing](http://otl.stanford.edu/) for more information.

 ### Requirements